aylab/sensitivity-analysis/README.md

 2. Running Sensitivity Analysis
 -------------------------------

 2.0.
+Overview of Local Sensitivity Analysis
+*******************************************
+The goal of Local Sensitivity Analysis is to quantify the degree to which a simulation is influenced by an input parameter.
+If Y is the output function (amplitude, period, etc), p_ j is the j’th parameter, and p’ is the nominal parameter set, then non-dimensional sensitivity S_ j can be evaluated by:
+	S_ j = (p’_ j/Y(p’)) * (∆Y(p’)/∆p_j)
+Here, ∆ refers to taking the delta of a partial derivative, but is approximate because we are evaluating the output at finitely many points.
+To normalize the sensitivities across the parameter set, for m parameters, the following gives a quantitative measure of ranking:
+	N_ j = (S_ j) / (m j =1|S_ j|)

+2.1.
 Command-line arguments
 ***************************
+The following arguments may be passed when calling the sensitivity program:
--n, --nominal-file   [filename]   : the relative name of the file from which the nominal parameter set should\n\
+	-n, --nominal-file   [filename]   : the relative name of the file from which the nominal parameter set should be read, default=nominal.params.
-                                     be read, default=nominal.params\n\
--d, --sense-dir      [filename]   : the relative name of the directory to which the sensitivity results\n\
-                                     will be stored, default=sensitivities\n\
+	-d, --sense-dir      [filename]   : the relative name of the directory to which the sensitivity results will be stored, default=sensitivities.
--D, --data-dir       [filename]   : the relative name of the directory to which the raw simulation data\n\
-                                     will be stored, default=sim-data\n\
-                                     WARNING: IF RUNNING MULTIPLE INSTANCES OF THIS PROGRAM (e.g. on cluster)\n\
-                                     EACH MUST HAVE A UNIQUE DATA DIRECTORY TO AVOID CONFLICT.\n\
+	-D, --data-dir       [filename]   : the relative name of the directory to which the raw simulation data will be stored, default=sim-data.
+WARNING: IF RUNNING MULTIPLE INSTANCES OF THIS PROGRAM (e.g. on cluster) EACH MUST HAVE A UNIQUE DATA DIRECTORY TO AVOID CONFLICT.
--p, --percentage     [float]      : the maximum percentage by which nominal values will be perturbed (+/-),\n\
+	-p, --percentage     [float]      : the maximum percentage by which nominal values will be perturbed (+/-), default=5.
-                                     default=5\n\
--P, --points         [int]        : the number of data points to collect on either side (+/-) of the nominal set,\n\
+	-P, --points         [int]        : the number of data points to collect on either side (+/-) of the nominal set, default=10.
-                                     default=10\n\
--c, --nominal-count  [int]        : the number of nominal sets to read from the file, default=1\n\
+	-c, --nominal-count  [int]        : the number of nominal sets to read from the file, default=1.
--k, --skip           [int]        : the number of nominal sets in the file to skip over, a.k.a. the\n\
-                                     index of the line you would like to start reading from, default=0\n\
+	-k, --skip           [int]        : the number of nominal sets in the file to skip over, a.k.a. the index of the line you would like to start reading from, default=0.
--s, --random-seed    [int]        : the postivie integer value to be used as a seed in the random\n\
-                                     number generation for simulations, default is randomly generated\n\
-                                     based on system time and process id\n\
+	-s, --random-seed    [int]        : the postivie integer value to be used as a seed in the random number generation for simulations, default is randomly generated based on system time and process id.
--l, --processes      [int]        : the number of processes to which parameter sets can be sent for\n\
-                                     parallel data collection, default=2\n\
+	-l, --processes      [int]        : the number of processes to which parameter sets can be sent for parallel data collection, default=2.
--y, --recycle        [N/A]        : include this if the simulation output has already been\n\
-                                     generated FOR EXACTLY THE SAME FILES AND ARGUMENTS YOU\n\
-                                     ARE USING NOW, disabled by default\n\
+	-y, --recycle        [N/A]        : include this if the simulation output has already been generated FOR EXACTLY THE SAME FILES AND ARGUMENTS YOU ARE USING NOW, disabled by default
--g, --generate_only  [N/A]        : include this to generate oscillations features files for\n\
-                                     perturbed parameter values without calculating sensitivity.\n\
+	-g, --generate_only  [N/A]        : include this to generate oscillations features files for perturbed parameter values without calculating sensitivity.
 This is the opposite of recycle.
-Including this command in\n\
-                                     conjunction with --recycle will cause the program to do nothing,\n\
+Including this command in conjunction with --recycle will cause the program to do nothing, disabled by default.
-                                     disabled by default.\n\
--z, --delete-data    [N/A]        : include this to delete oscillation features data when the program\n\
-                                     exits.
-This will preserve sensitivity directory but remove the\n\
-                                     directory specified by -D, disabled by default.\n\
+	-z, --delete-data    [N/A]        : include this to delete oscillation features data when the program exits.
+This will preserve sensitivity directory but remove the directory specified by -D, disabled by default.
--q, --quiet          [N/A]        : include this to turn off printing messages to standard output,\n\
+	-q, --quiet          [N/A]        : include this to turn off printing messages to standard output, disabled by default.
-                                     disabled by default\n\
--e, --exec           [path]       : if included, the simulations are run by executing the program\n\
-                                     specified by path.
-The path argument should be the full path,\n\
-                                     but the default uses the relative path: \n\"../sogen-deterministic/deterministic\n\".\n\
+	-e, --exec           [path]       : if included, the simulations are run by executing the program specified by path.
+The path argument should be the full path, but the default uses the relative path: "../sogen-deterministic/deterministic".
--a, --sim-args       [args]       : if included, any argument after this will be passed to the simulation\n\
-                                     program.
-If -h is one of these arguments, the simulation help will be\n\
-                                     printed and the program will not run.\n\
+	-a, --sim-args       [args]       : if included, any argument after this will be passed to the simulation program.
+If -h is one of these arguments, the simulation help will be printed and the program will not run.
--h, --help           [N/A]        : print out this help menu.\n" ;
+	-h, --help           [N/A]        : print out this help information.
+For example, the following may be a valid call to program:
+	"./s\_a -c 2 -k 4 --processes 6 -p 100 -P 10 -s 112358 -n ~/sensitivity-analysis/nominal.params -d  ~/sensitivity-analysis/sensitivity\_data -D  ~/sensitivity-analysis/simulation\_data -e ~/sogen-deterministic/deterministic --sim-args -u ~/sogen-deterministic/input.perturb"
+where the short and long names may be interchanged with their short/long counterparts.
+Note that this example assumes the file system supports the "~/" path prefix -- for safety, it may be necessary to use full paths for file and directory arguments.
+This is partiuclarly encouraged when running on a cluster.
+For information on the arguments that can be passed to the the simulation program (if using sogen-deterministic/deterministic) please see the README.md contained in that package or, if you have already complied that simulation program, navigate to the sogen-deterministic package directory and run "./deterministic -h".

 3. Creating figures
 -------------------